Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 Prepare an audio patch cable that has an inline momentary switch to select which ear receives a (common) pitch played on a keyboard (synthesizer).

-Go thru a range of pitches (every fifth or third) and for each test pitch -- present to the bad ear first (so there will be minimal biasing for what the actual pitch is), and then to the good ear.
+Go thru a range of pitches (every fifth or third) and for each test pitch -- present to the bad ear first (so there will be minimal biasing for what the actual pitch is), and then to the good (control) ear.

 This depends on the musical training of the subject to discern the relative pitch perceived in the bad ear.